colinbs/rpki-test-script/README.md

 This command will get rid of the original dump.
 To preserve it add the -k option.

+Next, download, extract and start the RTR Test Suite on a port of your choice, e.g. 8181:

+    tar -xzf RTRTestsuite-0.0.1-SNAPSHOT-dist.tar.gz
+    ./RTRTestsuite-0.0.1-SNAPSHOT/rtr-testsuite.sh 8181

+You will be prompted with a CLI.
+Type `help` for all options.
+Now the ROAs must be added to the cache of the testing environment.
+There is a _roas_ file in the root of this repository which can be used.
+You can add additional entries to the file in the format '\[ASN\] \[Prefix\] \[MaxLen\]'.
+Then, enter into the CLI:

+    addfile path/to/roa/file

+Open a new Terminal.
 The main script _rpki-validator_ takes the decompressed RIB dump as a parameter, as well as the host and port of the cache.
-If the cache is running locally with the default configuration of the RIPE RPKI Validator is "_localhost_" on port "_8282_".
+Use _localhost_ for <host> and the port used to start the RTRTestsuite for <port>:

-    ./rpki-validator.sh rib.dump host port
+    ./rpki-validator.sh rib.dump <host> <port>

 # Analyzing the result